Twyla Tharp was born in Indiana and was named after the local “Pig Princess” at the Annual Muncie Fair, who went by Twila.

 I often find this to be true with my articles.
 Once I begin writing, it's much easier for me to power through and finish.
 However, if I'm staring at a blank page, it can seem overwhelming and taxing to take the first step.

-And this, my friends, is where Twyla Tharp's morning ritual comes back into the picture.
+And this, my friends, is where Twyla Tharp's morning routine comes back into the picture.

 The power of a ritual, or what I like to call a pre-game routine, is that it provides a mindless way to initiate your behavior.
 It makes starting your habits easier and that means following through on a consistent basis is easier.